yovana-pelayo/How-Are-You/README.md

 -add music to drop down - reference assignment from module 1, card maker & rock paper scissors

 -give option to accept ambient music as background or no music

+-random quote of the day generator find simple api